 Ways to manage multiple Google Business accounts

-Whether you are managing multiple listing of a large enterprise, or your agency is doing the same for several companies, you are in the same boat.
+Whether you are managing multiple listings of a large enterprise, or your agency is doing the same for several companies, you are in the same boat.
 With multiple accounts to handle, it can be a nightmare if you have to log in and out for every single listing.
 That’s why there are ways and tools to do it more efficiently without wasting time.

 Using the Location group to manage multiple listings